MaxHReinhardt/ArchitecturalStyleClassification/README.md

 with a channel-spatial attention mechanism.
 A detailed project description can be found in the document Assignment_1.pdf that contains a proposal for the project.

+The developed model can be used via a Streamlit app: https://architecturalstyleclassification-ecqzmfyac9ucp5f9pvahxu.streamlit.app/

 ## Summary of Model Development (Assignment 2)
 A model was developed based on the approach proposed in Assignment 1 (see Assignment_1.pdf).
 The following sections